deanwampler/programming-scala-book-code-examples/README.markdown

 > **NOTE:** When I upgraded support for 2.12 and 2.13, a few of the `*.scala` files were converted to `*.sc` script files (see below), because they are no long compilable as is with the new, stricter compile flags I'm using.

 Use these comments to find the corresponding source file.
-This archive also contains *ScalaTest*, *ScalaCheck*, and *Specs2* unit tests to validate some of the code.
+This archive also contains *ScalaTest* and *ScalaCheck* unit tests to validate some of the code.
 Most of these tests are not reproduced in the text of the book, except when discussing testing itself.

-> **WARNING:** Despite attempts by [oldbig](https://github.com/oldbig) and others assisting me, the Maven build currently does _not_ run the *Specs2* example, `src/test/scala/progscala2/tools/ComplexSpecs2.scala`, when running `mvn test`.
-It is properly executed by `sbt test`.

 ## Naming Conventions